The intriguing origins of NBC’s epic Olympic theme music

 The true birth of the piece started with Leo Arnaud in 1958 when he composed, “Bugler’s March.”

-ABC was the first to utilize this composition as their opening theme when the Olympics were first televised in 1968.
+ABC was the first to utilize this composition as their opening theme during the 1964 Winter Olympics in Innsbruck, Austria.

 However, in 1984, John Williams was commissioned to write a fanfare for the Olympic Games in Los Angeles, the home of Williams and Hollywood.
 From this games came the “Olympic Fanfare and Theme,” a piece that Williams notes captures the spirit of cooperation and heroic achievement.